-Opening up a fireplace to the builder’s opening
+Opening up a fireplace for a wood stove

-Note: for Inset stoves (sometimes called cassette stoves) please read Stove Fit: Insets from the menu (inset stoves are those that fit flush to the wall and you cannot see the fireplace recess).
+Note: We do not offer fitting advice on inset stoves as they can be tricky (inset stoves are those that fit flush to the wall and you cannot see the fireplace recess).
 You may still find this article useful but stove clearances will be different.

 Regulations for solid fuel can be found in (Document J of the Building Regulations).
 The “breakout” to open up the fireplace (stove fitters call this the builder’s opening) is usually, for the stove fitter, a simple process that typically takes 2-3 hours for a small recess, a couple of hours longer for a medium recess/inglenook and up to a full day for a large inglenook (assuming two people in all cases).
-Here’s a real neat time lapse video by a professional team:
+Below are examples followed by an excavation timelapse...

 If you have a chimney (a proper chimney stack) but do not have a recess suitable for even the smallest of solid fuel stoves then you will very likely be looking at an open fire, gas fire, electric fire, little hole in the wall or a boarded/bricked up recess.
 How do you know that there is definitely a builder’s opening (fireplace) somewhere?
 You don’t.
 In my experience if you see a picture like anything below then in 98% plus of cases there is a larger fireplace/builder’s opening (how much larger exactly is usually more unknown).
 You might need to make a bit of a mess to find out definitely – e.g. remove cladding or plastering, but you should be able to find out what the score is before you start excavating anything.
 Excavating a fireplace/builder’s opening means nothing more than taking out the brick/stone/rubble/concrete that somebody has filled the opening in with.
 Nothing structural needs to be touched.
 A few pictures of common situations below (90% of the surveys I do are similar to one of the following pictures):